 You'll find research mathematician positions in:

-- research councils and institutions
+- research councils and other research institutions

 - government departments, including Government Communications Headquarters (GCHQ)